VoiceWukong/VoiceWukong/README.md

 - Different detectors and humans showed varying identification capabilities for deepfake voices at different deception levels
 - Multimodal large language models demonstrated no effective detection ability

+## Dataset
+- Our dataset is open-source and can be obtained through an application [here](https://zenodo.org/records/13731918).

 ## Leaderboard
 Our leaderboard presents comprehensive evaluation results in three main sections: